innoq/ml-ops.org/content/motivation.md

 Alternatively, we can use the definition of  **Machine Learning Engineering (MLE)**, where *MLE is the use of scientific principles, tools, and techniques of machine learning and traditional software engineering to design and build complex computing systems.
 MLE encompasses all stages from data collection, to model building, to make the model available for use by the product or the consumers."* (by A.Burkov).

-MLOps, like DevOps, emerges from the understanding that separating the ML model development — from the process that delivers it — ML operations — lowers quality, transparency, and agility of the whole intelligent software.
+MLOps, like DevOps, emerges from the understanding that separating the ML model development from the process that delivers it — ML operations — lowers quality, transparency, and agility of the whole intelligent software.

 # The Evolution of the MLOps

-Previously, before 2000, when businesses needed to implement machine learning solutions, they would use the vendors' licensed software such as SAS, SPSS, and FICO.
+In the early 2000s, when businesses needed to implement machine learning solutions, they would use the vendors' licensed software such as SAS, SPSS, and FICO.
 With the rise of open-source software and the availability of data, more software practitioners started using Python or R libraries for training ML models.
 However, the usage of the models in production was still a problem.
 With the emergence of containerization technology, the deployment of the model in a scalable way was solved by using Docker containers and Kubernetes.
 Recently, we see the evolution of those solutions into ML deployment platforms that cover the whole iteration of model experimentation, training, deployment, and monitoring.
 The following Figure visualizes the evolution of the MLOps.

 <img src="../img/mlops-evolution.jpg" alt="The Evolution of MLOps" width="900"/>